UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihaela_raluca.dorobantu/index.md

    - Enables wireless communication between the SmartBot Navigator and a PC.
 This module facilitates real-time transmission of operational data, allowing for remote monitoring and control of the robot.

 6. **Raspberry Pi Pico:**
-   -Serves as the brain of the operation.
-This microcontroller integrates data from sensors, manages the execution of navigation and mapping algorithms, and oversees Bluetooth communications.
+   - Serves as the brain of the operation.
+This microcontroller integrates data from sensors, manages the execution of navigation algorithms, and oversees Bluetooth communications.

 7. **Power Supply:**
    - Two separate battery blocks power the system: